THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The last option is to sail to Savusavu in Fiji and leave your boat there for cyclone season.
 Boats can be in Fiji for 18 months.

-Spend this year cruising the southern Melansian islands.
+Spend this year cruising the southern Melanesian islands.
 Start your season in Fiji.
 With 330 islands, Fiji is one of the most diverse places we’ve been to.
 We enjoyed remote locations like Kadavu and Vanua Balavu, cultural immersion in Fulaga, and the touristy resort islands of Western Fiji.
-We automatically received a 4 month visa for our persons.
+We automatically received a 4-month visa for our persons.

 We have some friends who have opted to spend cyclone seasons in the rarely-cruised (and rarely-touristed) areas around the equator, such as the Marshall Islands and the Solomon Islands.
 Just a small percentage of cruisers take this route, and it has it’s own challenges.